luapower/luapower-all/ui.md

 ## Extending the core engine

-Many aspects of the core engine can also be extended, by:
+Many aspects of the core engine can also be extended with:

   * adding new attribute types and type matches
   * adding new transition interpolators
   * adding new transition blend modes
+  * adding new ways to look-up fonts
+  * adding new image file decoders

 ## Changing the underlying libraries